(& How to Prevent Most of Them)

 16. Inadequate Early Voting Options

+A 2021 Georgia voting law severely restricts early voting hours, impeding those lack flexible work schedules.
 The 2020 pandemic led to broad expansion of early voting days, helping increase participation and reduce Election Day lines.
-Voters should have ample opportunity to vote early in-person, which eases hardship on many wage workers, increases participation, and enables time to correct errors.
-We urge readers to help permanently extend in-person voting in your state, and support a nationwide minimum of two weeks, including Saturdays.
+Voters should have ample opportunity to vote early in-person.
+We urge permanently extending in-person voting and support a nationwide minimum of two weeks, including Saturdays.

 17. Delaying Implementation of Voter Access Laws